UNICEF urges Lalong to declare health data emergency in Plateau – The Sun Nigeria

 Gyang Bere, Jos

-The United Nations Children Fund has urged Governor Simon Lalong of Plateau state to declare health data emergency in the state.
+The United Nations Children Fund (UNICEF) has urged Governor Simon Lalong of Plateau State to declare an health data emergency given the challenges to healthcare delivery.

-UNICEF Chief of Field Office, Mr Bhanu Pathak made the appeal when he paid a courtesy call to the Governor at Government House Rayfield, Jos, Plateau State.
+UNICEF Chief of Field Office, Mr. Bhanu Pathak made the appeal during a visit to the Government House, Rayfield, Jos.

-Bhanu said the appeal had become necessary in view of the numerous challenges facing the health sector in the state.
+He said there were numerous challenges facing the health sector and that access to data was a militating factor.

-Pathak said, “we have weak cold chain system as only 46 percent of the 325 wards in the state have functional cold chain.
-Aside that, there is weak data management with more than 10 percent of the health facilities gross under reporting to the National DHIS2 platform and using data for results.

-The UNICEF Chief who said his visit was meant to build on the strong partnership that existed between the organisation and the Plateau state Government ,however, told the Governor that a lot still needed to be done to enable them achieve the goal of realizing the rights of children especially the Sustainable Development Goals.
+The UNICEF Chief said his visit was meant to build on the strong partnership between the organisation and the state.
+He said a lot needed to be done to enable achieve the goal of realizing the rights of children under the Sustainable Development Goals.

-Governor Simon Lalong who was represented by his deputy, Prof. Sonni Tyoden assured the delegation of government’s preparedness to continue to support UNICEF programmes in order to better the lots of children in the state.
+Governor Lalong, who was represented by his deputy, Prof. Sonni Tyoden, assured of the state’s support to UNICEF programs, especially where the lives and health of children are involved.

-He also pledged government readiness to release the necessary counterpart funds to enable them continue with their projects in the state.
+Tyoden said government would also release its counterpart funds to enable UNICEF continue with their projects in the state.

 Leave a Reply